xoir/pyRenamer/README.md

 You can rename files using patterns, substitutions, insert or delete text, or even rename files manually.
-You can also rename images using their EXIF tags and music using their internal tags.

 pyRenamer is released under the terms of the GNU General Public License.

 ## Requirements
   * python3